How much does a Insurance Attorney make?

 How to earn more as a Insurance Attorney?

-Here are some factors to consider for increasing earnings as an Insurance Attorney:
+Here are some steps to consider for increasing earnings:

-- Specialize in a specific type of insurance.
+- Specialize in a niche area of insurance law.